-The brain is a highly metabolically active organ, and as a result, produces a lot of waste.
+The brain is a highly metabolically active organ and, as a result, produces a lot of waste.
 The waste includes spent and damaged proteins.
 Research shows that when these proteins are not removed and instead accumulate, memory loss and Alzheimer’s disease can develop.

 How Your Brain Removes Waste